chocolatey/choco-wiki/QuickDeployment/QuickDeploymentDesktopReadme.md

 #### Choco apikey Command

 To help make pushing packages easier, the `choco apikey` command is available.
-This will store your API key for a specific source as part of chocolatey's configuration.
+This will store your API key for a specific source as part of Chocolatey's configuration.
 This will be encrypted.
 To setup, do the following:

 ```powershell
 choco apikey add --key="'$YourApiKey'" --source="'https://chocoserver:8443/repository/ChocolateyInternal/'"